-Compassion Crossing is a website that provides valuable resources for family members, caregivers, or hospice nurses of terminally ill patients.
-The website features educational articles that cover diverse topics related to end-of-life care, such as pain and symptom management, palliative care options, bereavement and coping strategies, spiritual support, and ethical issues.
+Compassion Crossing is a website that provides valuable resources for family members, caregivers, or hospice and palliative care nurses of terminally ill patients.
+The website features educational articles that cover diverse topics related to end-of-life care, such as pain and symptom management, palliative care options, grief and coping strategies, spiritual support, and ethical issues.
 Compassion Crossing aims to help you navigate the challenges and emotions of caring for someone with a terminal illness and provide comfort and guidance.

 hearts in a line